What metrics and KPIs do the experts use to measure UX effectiveness?

 - I thought the website was easy to use

-The benefits of this measurement is that it’s very easy to administer, can be used on a small sample size and it can clearly indicate whether a ‘system’ has improved or not.
+The benefits of this measurement is that it’s very easy to administer, can be used on a small sample size and it can clearly indicate whether a feature has improved or not.
 However, bear in mind that the scoring system is incredibly complex, and it won’t tell you what’s wrong with your site – it merely classifies its ease of use.

 Gerry McGovern gives an extensive breakdown of the method his team developed, “to measure the impact of changes on customer experience.”
 With TPI you ask 10-12 ‘task questions’ that are created especially for the ‘top tasks’ you want to test (these will need to be repeatable, as they’ll be asked again when running the test again in 6 – 12 months time).